 points.
 They may include other JS files using ES6 modules syntax.
 The files

 included in this way may also make use of the ES6 module system, regardless of

 All files loaded this way are treated as ES6+JSX files.
 This is generally the only way ES6 and JSX code should be included in a bundle, and so in practice the extensions assigned to those files don’t matter to Django Pipeline, and should be named to be clear to the reader.

-Browserify has been configured with the babelify and bowerify transformers, to be able to load ES6 files and files from Bower.
+Browserify has been configured with the babelify transformer, to be able to load ES6 files.

-Frontend dependencies are downloaded using Bower.
+Frontend dependencies are downloaded using NPM.
 In a bundle file, they are

 package-name/path/in/package.js.
 Django Pipeline will find the